FeatureBaseDB/www/content/whitepaper/whitepaper.md

 holds references to all the indexes that Pilosa is managing.
 Each *index* represents a separate binary matrix which is not necessarily related to any other *index* in Pilosa.
-Column attributes are managed at the *index* level since columns are shared among all *frames*.
-Each *index* has one or more *frames*, each of which holds some of the *index's* rows. *Frames* are user created, and an *index* might only have one frame, or it might have hundreds of *frames*, depending on a user's needs.
-The TopN section, below, describes more about the motivation for categorizing rows into different *frames*.
-Row attributes are managed at the *frame* level since rows are not further partitioned beyond *frames*.
-Each *frame* may have one or more *views*.
-The most common reason for a *frame* to have more than one *view* is if it is inverseEnabled. *Frames* which are configured to be inverseEnabled store the matrix both in its standard format and in the inverted format, which allows efficient queries on columns.
-A frame's BSI fields are also stored as separate *views* under that frame.
-Below the *view* is the *fragment* - *views* are broken up into *fragments* based on slices.
-A slice is a contiguous group of columns (220 by default), described in further detail in following sections.
+Column attributes are managed at the *index* level since columns are shared among all *fields*.
+Each *index* has one or more *fields*, each of which holds some of the *index's* rows. *Fields* are user created, and an *index* might only have one field, or it might have hundreds of *fields*, depending on a user's needs.
+Row attributes are managed at the *field* level since rows are not further partitioned beyond *fields*.
+Each *field* may have one or more *views*.
+The most common reason for a *field* to have more than one *view* is if it is a time *field*, in which case each time quantum is stored as a separate *view*, and each row appears in every *view*.
+Below the *view* is the *fragment* - *views* are broken up into *fragments* based on shards.
+A shard is a contiguous group of columns (2^20 by default), described in further detail in following sections.
 Each *fragment* corresponds to two files stored on disk.
-One file contains the serialized bitmap data for the *fragment* consisting of all rows in the *fragment's* *frame* by all columns in the *fragment's* slice.
-The other file contains the row rank cache for the *fragment*, which is an in-order list of the rows in the slice with the ranking score for each row.
+One file contains the serialized bitmap data for the *fragment* consisting of all rows in the *fragment's* *field* by all columns in the *fragment's* shard.
+The other file only exists for set fields and contains the row rank cache for the *fragment*, which is an in-order list of the rows in the shard with the ranking score for each row.
 There are different possible ranking types, but the most common is based on the number of set bits in the row.